 - Make an appointment to talk to the granting officer to review your idea and eligibility.

-- Work out your budget - does it match your narrative.
+- Work out your budget - does it match your activity and outcomes?

 - Have a friend in the arts read it.